Published 5 July 2018

 - Document (I sometimes use in place of) Website copy

 I intend to spread these throughout the document in such a way that it is natural for the reader and works with the search engines.

 The trick here is to be consistent.
-Our language allows many ways for us to describe a particular task, in this case this piece of writing could be a document, website copy, copy, web copy, written text, text document, website text and so on.
+Our language allows many ways for us to describe a particular task, in this case, this piece of writing could be a document, website copy, copy, web copy, written text, a text document, website text and so on.
 It is best to try and narrow down your choice of phrases and regimentally stick to maybe three or four.

 URN, URI, URL and page titles

 Quite possibly one of the most, out of many important considerations when composing your website copy is to think about the structure of your URL and your page titles.

 An informative article can be found here which covers off some of the basics (although I cannot help smile at Google’s own URL for this document).